Severe Thunderstorm Warning issued for Montgomery by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Montgomery by NWS

-Effective: 2021-08-13 15:50:00 EDT Expires: 2021-08-13 16:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Montgomery The National Weather Service in Sterling Virginia has issued a * Severe Thunderstorm Warning for Central Montgomery County in central Maryland * Until 430 PM EDT. * At 350 PM EDT, a severe thunderstorm was located over Lowes Island, moving northeast at 10 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
+Effective: 2021-08-11 18:30:00 CDT Expires: 2021-08-11 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Montgomery The National Weather Service in Birmingham has issued a * Severe Thunderstorm Warning for Southeastern Montgomery County in south central Alabama * Until 700 PM CDT. * At 630 PM CDT, a severe thunderstorm was located over Pine Level, or near Meadville, moving northwest at 20 mph.
+HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Damaging winds will cause some trees and large branches to fall.
-This could injure those outdoors, as well as damage homes and vehicles.
-Roadways may become blocked by downed trees.
-Localized power outages are possible.
-Unsecured light objects may become projectiles. * Locations impacted include Germantown, Rockville, Gaithersburg, Lowes Island, Potomac, North Potomac, Redland, Boyds, Clarksburg, Darnestown, Derwood and Dawsonville.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Meadville, Dublin, Pine Level, Ramer and Currys.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0